dbbrandt/fae-app/README.md

 ###Done!

+Start up the site with `rails s` and you will see a pretty empty page.
+Goto `localhost:3000\admin` and enter content into the *Pages/About Us*, *Pages/Site* and at least one Job Experience to see some decent content.
+The banner image is made up of three responsive banner image sizes.
+I have included one in the public directory that can be used for all three.
+As a nice exercise, you can enhance the app to have the small image default for all three.

 I found this exercise to be a great learning tool for Rails 5 and a challenging introduction to fae-cms.
 Fae-cms is tempting to use as a general application site builder.
 For simple sites it may well be a great way to quickly get something up and running.
 If you become an expert in Fine's implementation, you may want to use it, extend or even fork it to be your go to website framework like at Fine.
 Enjoy!